fijas/jetstream-inertia-test/README.md

 Create the `.env` file by copying `.env.example` file.
 Modify as needed.

 It is recommended to run the app using `sail`.

+By default sail uses the `80` port, so either make sure that port is not occupied or modify `sail` config to use another port.

 Start sail by running:

     ./vendor/bin/sail up